What you need to know about visiting Lake Como, Italy

 Upon arrival, the hotel asked for our passports (standard procedure) to process our check in.
 Jenna has at that moment, realised that the passports were sitting in the safe.. at the hotel… in Milan.. yep, we left the passports in Milan!
 So, it clearly wasn’t a good start to the day.
 That aside, the hotel started to process our check in and came out after a few minutes to tell us that there was a problem with the booking and they did not have a room for us.
-At this point, I was off somewhere doing something else and had left Jenna to get us checked in… Jenna remained calm and patient while they tried to explain what happened… They had then booked us in to another hotel, a 5 minute drive down the road and had offered us the complimentary all inclusive package to their hotel.
+At this point, I was off somewhere doing something else and had left Jenna to get us checked in… Jenna remained calm and patient while they tried to explain what happened… They had then booked us into another hotel, a 5-minute drive down the road and had offered us the complimentary all inclusive package to their hotel.
 This meant we could use the multiple restaurants, pool bar and drinks package at no extra cost.
 We seemed happy with their effort and packed the car up again and drove down to our new accommodation.

-To cut a very long story short, the new hotel turned out to be a 2 star room above a news agency and was far from our superior lake view room at the 4 star hotel with amazing amenities.
+To cut a very long story short, the new hotel turned out to be a 2-star room above a news agency and was far from our superior lake view room at the 4-star hotel with amazing amenities.
 We didn’t even check in.
 We rang the hotel back immediately and said it wasn’t good enough.
 But, they wouldn’t do anything for us.
 So, after around 3 hours on the phone to hotels.com to find an alternative accommodation (to which they offered us another place, on a different lake, in Switzerland!!) we decided to give up on hotels.com and book something directly through one of the local hotels ourselves!

-This was the last time we ever booked with hotels.com and I would absolutely recommend booking direct with the hotel even if you do use hotels.com as the initial starting point for your hotel search.
+This was the last time we ever booked with hotels.com and I would absolutely recommend booking directly with the hotel even if you do use hotels.com as the initial starting point for your hotel search.

 What to do in Lake Como